mohan08p/ComputerEngineeringLabs/Academics/B.E./SEM II/PDS Labs/Exp 9 : Message Passing Interface/README.md

 ![Program](./Images/Code.png)

-8)  Test run the program using `mpiexec` command on the command-line
+8)  Test run the program using `mpiexec` command on the command-line.

+#####Message Passing Interface (MPI) is widely accepted specifications for managing messaging in high performance clusters.
+Programs written to MPI are portable across platforms and across various implementations of MPI without the need to rewrit source code.

+#####MPI provides a portable and powerful inter-process communication mechanism that simplifies some of the complexities of communication between hundreds or even thousands of processors working in parallel.